uclagiving/uclafund-site/wp-content/plugins/wp-ses/readme.txt

 4. Activity tab

 == Changelog ==

+= 1.7.2 - 2025-05-08 =
+* Bug fix: Detecting whether running as a must-use plugin is now more robust
+* Bug fix: Clash with WP Offload SES (Pro) avoided if both are installed as must-use plugins
+* Bug fix: AWS SES account rate limit exceeded failures no longer occur for high volume bulk sends

+= 1.7.1 - 2024-10-04 =
+* Security: The plugin can now serve updates from WP Engine servers, however this update mechanism is not included when installed directly from WordPress.org
+* New: Amazon SES regions Asia Pacific (Jakarta), Asia Pacific (Osaka), and Israel (Tel Aviv) are now selectable
+* New: AWS PHP SDK has been updated to v3.319.4
+* New: PHP and JS dependencies have been updated

 = 1.7.0 - 2024-07-01 =
 * New: Logs of successfully sent emails can now be instantly removed